About RCRC Hockey

 The rejuventated Hockey Academy is introducing new levels with skill work designed to teach the fundamentals of hockey skating and progressively advance to more difficult skills with the stick and puck.
 Youth participants start in the lesson program, progress to the Polar Bear Hockey League, and then advance to the Ice Bears Travel Hockey program.

 The Park District of Oak Park Hockey Academy is a learn-to-skate/learn-to-play program focusing on developing the basics of both skating and hockey specific skills.
 Based on age, our program is split into two groups; the Polar Cubs (ages 3-5) and Jr. Bears (ages 6 and up).
 Classes are divided up by skill and often blended when learning skills.
 These classes operate in 7 to 10 week sessions depending on the season.

 Polar Bear Hockey League (PBHL)

 In an effort to provide more game play experience, our new PBHL will be 50 minute time slots with a 3v3, 4v4, and 5v5 format depending on age in a cross ice format.
 This program is encouraged to be done in conjunction with our Hockey Academy classes to build the necessary skills, however if you're just looking to play, you can!
 The program is divided into 2 age groups: 5-8 and 9-14.
 Full equipment is required with this program.

 The Park District of Oak Park Hockey Program features 2 programs, Polar Cubs and Jr. Bears; Polar Cubs are for ages 3-5 and Jr. Bears 6-13.
 Each program features 3 levels that have a mirrored cirriculum, allowing for easy transfers as players age.
 Polar Cub/Jr. Bear 1 focuses on skating only.
 Polar Cub/Jr. Bear 2 focuses on stickhandling and skating.
-Polar Cub/Jr. Bear 3 focuses on preparing players for travel hockey tryouts.
+Jr. Bear 3 focuses on preparing players for travel house hockey.

 For the safety of all skaters on the ice, each level of the Hockey Academy requires some equipment.
 Please see our class descriptions for the required equipment at each level.